97 TRS Eagles soar through Talon Challenge

 |0

-This work, 97 TRS Eagles soar through Talon Challenge [Image 8 of 8], by A1C Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 97 TRS Eagles soar through Talon Challenge, by A1C Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT